MedSecurance/CommunicationRecommendation/README.md

      - `EMAIL_DELAY_DAYS`: How frequently the tool will send an unknown device email alert to the `ADMIN_EMAIL` in days.
 Default is 1 day.
      - `KEYCLOAK_BACKEND_URL`: The URL of the Keycloak server.
 This is required for the `backend` application to communicate with the Keycloak server.
      - `REACT_APP_KEYCLOAK_URL`: The URL of the Keycloak server.
 This is required for the `frontend` application to communicate with the Keycloak server.
+     - `EVIDENCE_MANAGER_API_URL`: The URL of the Evidence Manager API server.
+This is required for the `backend` application to communicate with the Evidence Manager API server.

 3. Build and start the Docker containers:
    ```bash